tfsojon/bairaktaris-de/content/english/services/surgery-coronary-vessel.md

 ### Total arterial myocardial revascularisation

 In this technique, only arterial vessels are used.
-Due to their different wall, arteries, unlike veins, are more stable and have a more robust muscle layer.
+Due to their different walls, arteries, unlike veins, are more stable and have a more robust muscle layer.
 Thus, they can better adapt to the perfusion pressure and existing flow conditions and have a better and longer opening rate in many patients.
 Typical bypass vessels are the two arteries of the chest wall, the radial artery.
 Arteries from the abdomen (e.g., gastroepiploic artery) are used less frequently.
 Since the preparation of abdominal wall arteries is a time-consuming process and, in some instances, may result in impaired sternal perfusion, this method is mainly used in younger patients.

 ### Hybrid operations